 It was the same at my grandmother’s in Kentucky, just with a little different but also perfect aesthetic – hand crocheted doilies in Christmas colors, the ceramic trees with little rainbow bulbs sticking out that have come back into vogue and these amazing garlands of faux frosted candy running through her tree of folk ornaments.

-Maybe it’s all this nostalgia that led me to my fascination with Putz Houses – those little Christmas villages made from paper, glitter and imagination.
+Maybe it’s all this nostalgia that led me to my fascination with how to make Christmas Putz Houses – those little Christmas villages made from paper, glitter and imagination.
 They are such an amazing intersection of fancy and quaint, over the top and simple.
 I’ve admired vintage and reproduction versions in shops for years, before last year when I became determined to make my own.

 What is a Putz House?